gnolang/gno/docs/getting-started/local-setup/interacting-with-gnoland.md

 If the previous transaction was successful, you should be able to see your address on the main page of the Userbook realm.

-This concludes the "Local Setup" tutorial.
+This concludes the "Local Setup" section.
 For next steps, see the [How-to guides section](../../how-to-guides/how-to-guides.md), where you will learn how to write your first realm, package, and much more.